-- 7.8.1 The System Operator shall submit the level of reserve requirement for each type of reserve of each region for a period of time, while taking into account the covered period of the market projections and the real-time dispatch, and in accordance with the timetable. - 7.8.2 The level of reserve requirement shall be based on the provisions of the Grid Code and the relevant ERC issuances on ancillary services.
+- 7.8.1 The System Operator shall submit the level of reserve requirement for each type of reserve of each region for a period of time, while taking into account the covered period of the market projections and the real-time dispatch, and in accordance with the timetable. - 7.8.2 The level of reserve requirement shall be based on the provisions of the Grid Code and the relevant issuances on Ancillary Services from the DOE and the ERC.